citp/privacy-policy-historical/m/ms/msm/msmobiles.com.md

-> *The following text is extracted and transformed from the msmobiles.com privacy policy that was archived on 2012-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120611042448id_/http%3A//wmpoweruser.com/wmpoweruser-com-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the msmobiles.com privacy policy that was archived on 2012-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121123090931id_/http%3A//wmpoweruser.com/wmpoweruser-com-privacy-policy) for the most accurate reproduction.*

-# WMPoweruser.com Privacy PolicyWMPoweruser
+# WMPoweruser.com Privacy Policy | WMPoweruser

 ****Information about our Organisation and Web site****